Minister on Department of Tourism & South African Tourism strategic plans and budget briefings

 South African (SA) Tourism updated Strategic Plan for the 5 year period 2011/12-2015/16

 Mr Johan van der Walt continued with a brief breakdown of SA Tourism’s consolidated key performance areas for 2011/12 financial year.
 Approved CPIX parameters for SA was 5.8% for

 The Chairperson stated that due to time constraints the number of questions by members would be limited.
 Perhaps questions could be reserved for when the Committee next met the Department and SA Tourism.

 Ms M Njobe (COPE) asked how tourism was affected by issues of climate change.
 She referred to the presentation document of the Department on pages 12 and 13 and asked why the terminology of black graduates and black SMMEs was used.
 What portion of SA Tourism’s budget was spent on domestic tourism?
-She referred to the Department’s decision to place the opening up of an office in Brazil on hold and asked whether the decision was not disadvantageous to South Africa.
+She referred to the Department’s decision to place the opening up of an office in

 Mr Myron Peters Chief Director: Consumer Protection and Responsible Tourism stated that the Department of Environmental Affairs had a Green Paper on climate change.
 He noted that each sector including tourism had to develop a Climate Change Plan.
 The Plan related directly to business in the tourism sector.
 For example floods would affect food supply in the industry, rising temperatures affected flora and fauna and drought affected water supply.
 Plans had to be in place to regulate waste as well, for example to curb carbon emissions.

 Mr Makhubela responded that there were huge disparities in figures of SMMEs.
 In